Georgian Court University

 Internships help GCU students to transform their academic foundation into careers.
 The Office of Career Services works closely with students in their first year to assess their interests and strengths and connect them with their future career goals.
 Internships combine supervised work experience with a structured academic plan that includes learning objectives.
 An internship may be full time or part time, paid or unpaid.
 Students may participate in internships for academic or experiential learning credits.
 The Office of Career Services connects students with a network of regional employers, non-profit organizations, and alumni for the internship placements.

-Among the GCU graduates of the 2015-16 academic year, many were employed full-time with companies including Hackensack Meridian Health, Centra State Healthcare System, Providence House, Walt Disney Work Resort, American Flavors & Fragrances, Bentley Laboratories, TDK Bank Keystone Industries, YMCA, NJ Department of Corrections, ARC of Ocean County, and a variety of school districts throughout Monmouth and Ocean counties.
+Among the GCU graduates, many were employed full-time with companies including Hackensack Meridian Health, Centra State Healthcare System, Providence House, Walt Disney Work Resort, American Flavors & Fragrances, Bentley Laboratories, TDK Bank Keystone Industries, YMCA, NJ Department of Corrections, ARC of Ocean County, and a variety of school districts throughout Monmouth and Ocean counties.
 Many graduates were enrolled in graduate school at universities including Fordham University, Monmouth University, Rutgers University, Ashford University, NYU, Penn State, LaSalle, University of Miami Law School Montclair University, and Georgian Court University.

 GCU has a host of notable alumni.
 To highlight a few: